-Now I think about it, that night was probably one of the strangest ones I have ever had.
+Now I thought about it, that night was probably one of the strangest ones I have ever had.
 I think the piece de resistance was when I apparated Dom back to her parents’ house.
 When Aunt Fleur opened the door, Dom promptly vomited over the entire doormat.
 Aunt Fleur was not very amused to say the least, and Dom still turned bright red at any mention of that night.

 I didn’t exactly look like a bride to be right now.
-As well as the damage to my dress, my hair had begun to fall out of the intricate style it had been placed in just a few hours ago, and my makeup had probably been ruined in my attempt to flee the others.
+As well as the damage to my dress, my hair had begun to fall out of the intricate style it had been placed in just a few hours ago, and my makeup had been ruined in my attempt to flee the others.

 I looked up at Dom, and saw that she had begun to head back towards me.